 11:00-12:00 Visualization for Geology: A Tour of the CAVE Immersive Visualization Environment at the Center for Advanced Computing

 12:00-1:00 Lunch (ILR Conference Center 2nd Floor Lobby)

 1:30-3:00 Hands-on Session: Modeling fluid interactions in porous minerals (Andrey Kalinichev, Michigan State University) [Slides]

 3:15-4:30 Hands-on Session: Calculating phonon dispersions with the density functional package, Quantum Espresso (Derek Stewart, Cornell)

 4:30-5:00 Future Connections between Nanoscience and Geology: Concluding Remarks

 Housing, Maps, and Directions:

 A list of Ithaca area hotels is available here in pdf format.
-Please note that some of the hotels do provide shuttle service from to Cornell and the Ithaca airport.
+Please note that some hotels do provide shuttle service from and to Cornell and the Ithaca airport.
 Information on reaching Cornell University and the Cornell Nanoscale Facility can be found here.